ANSSI-FR/sftp2misp/README.md

 Options
   - `-c, --config CONFIG_FILE` to specify `CONFIG_FILE` as an alternative configuration file to `config/config.yaml`
   - `-n, --no-download` to bypass JSON MISP files download, and just import into MISP the JSON MISP files from subfolder `./misp-json`

+When connecting to the SFTP server, if your private key has been generated with a password, you will be asked for it interactively, which is not handled by the script.